jaimerodriguez/aplsnippets/README.md

     ```
     ask deploy
     ```
 1. Go to the [Alexa developer portal](https://developer.amazon.com/alexa/console/ask), click on the skill, and then go into the test tab and invoke the skill.
+Alternatively, you can invoke the skill on any Alexa-enabled devices that are tied to the same Amazon user account as your developer account.

-1. Alternatively, you can invoke the skill on any Alexa-enabled devices that are tied to the same Amazon user account as your developer account.
+1. Having a local environment for debugging is super helpful.
+Follow this [Alexa Blog](https://developer.amazon.com/blogs/alexa/post/77c8f0b9-e9ee-48a9-813f-86cf7bf86747/setup-your-local-environment-for-debugging-an-alexa-skill) to setup your local debug workflow.